Clos Lucé

-King Charles VIII bought the home from Etienne Le Loup in 1490 and during this time it became known as the ‘summer house’, housing French royalty.
+King Charles VIII bought the home from Étienne Le Loup in 1490 and during this time it became known as the ‘summer house’, housing French royalty.
 After a few decades Francis I gave it to Leonardo da Vinci when he invited him to live in France in 1516.
-The aging polymath lived his last years in this house, until his death on 2 May 1519.
+The ageing polymath lived his last years in this house until his death on 2 May 1519.

+The Death of Leonardo da Vinci, an 1818 oil painting by the French artist Jean-Auguste-Dominique Ingres, depicts Leonardo da Vinci on his deathbed at Clos Lucé on 2 May 1519, with Francis I of France holding his head.
+Another version of the painting created c.
+1851 is held by the Smith College Museum of Art.

-Thanks to its famous owners, this house today ranks as a ‘historical monument’ and therefore is protected from demolition or reconstruction.
-After 1855 it became a well-known museum about Leonardo da Vinci's life, work and memory, which was put together and directed by The Saint-Bris family, the present owners of the property.
+Thanks to its famous owners, this house today ranks as an ‘historic monument’ and therefore is protected from demolition or reconstruction.
+After 1855 it became a well-known museum about Leonardo da Vinci's life, work and memory, which was put together and directed by The Saint-Bris family, the current owners of the property.

 History

-The Middle-Ages and The Renaissance Period
+The Middle-Ages and the Renaissance period

-The house was built by Hugues d'Amboiseon on a Gallo-Roman foundation.
+The house was built by Hugues d'Amboise on a Gallo-Roman foundation.
 It was organized around an octagonal tower, within which a spiral staircase stood.
 Around the spiral staircase were two buildings that had two floors each.
-The elegant facade made with pink bricks and whites stones was typical of the XVth century.
-Formally called Château de Cloux, the building was property of the Chateau D’Amboise, and the lands of Lucé were annexed to the castle from the XIVth century.
+The elegant facade made with pink bricks and whites stones was typical of the 15th century.
+Formally called Château de Cloux, the building was the property of the Chateau D’Amboise, and the lands of Lucé were annexed to the castle from the 14th century.
 At the time, the manor was surrounded by fortifications; only one still remains, the watchtower.

-For a short time the building housed religious people of the abbaye of Moncé, as they resided in the building until 1471.
-The Clos Lucé was then sold on 26 May to Etienne le Loup, who was Louis XI Counselor and Amboise beadle.
+For a short time the building housed religious people of the abbaye of Moncé, they resided in the building until 1471.
+The Clos Lucé was then sold on 26 May to Etienne le Loup, who was Louis XI's Counselor and Amboise beadle.
 The building was in ruin when Etienne acquired the lands, he restored it giving it the famous visual aspect that we see today - a square tower with Gothic windows that created a towering and well protected medieval fortress.